We started a fun Christmas tradition and we cut down our own Christmas Tree at Grupps Tree Farm!

 It’s officially December which means it’s time to chat all things CHRISTMAS!
+We decided to start it off by taking a visit to Grupps Tree Farm but first, let’s talk about Christmas time.

 Unlike the majority of the blogging world, I just can’t motivate myself to start decorating for Christmas and doing all the Christmas crafts on November 1st.
 I just can’t do it.